Skip to content

 Right

-"The food was excellent, yet the service was disappointing."
+"Although the food was excellent, the service was disappointing."

 Wrong